isfarbaset/isfarbaset/README.md

 - 🎓 Background in Computer Science, pivoted to Data Science for its impact potential.
 - ☕ Can’t start my day without coffee (seriously, don’t talk to me before my first sip!).
-- 📍 Based in Northern Virginia, but always down for spontaneous trips.
+- 📍 Based in Northern Virginia/DC, but always down for spontaneous trips.
 - 🐈 Cat mom to Cairo, my energetic and occasionally chaotic pet.

 ---